Bartering: doing business without spending money

 1. Determine the value

 If you engage in bartering, you will need to work with your partners to determine the economic value of the trade in euros.
 The economic value is the amount that is satisfying to both the buyer and the seller.
 The sales price applies as a basis for the value of the goods or services.
 The value of the products or services you barter must be the same.
-You should regard this as a regular business transaction, so send a proposal and a copy of your general terms and conditions.
+You should regard this as a regular business transaction, so send a quotation and a copy of your general terms and conditions.

 2. Setting out terms in a contract